It's Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 But I do believe that government should do that which we cannot do for ourselves.

-Not just for those with money and power and influence, but for every single American who's willing to work.
+It should ensure a shot at success, not just for those with money and power and influence, but for every single American who's willing to work.

-That's how we create not just more millionaires or more billionaires, but how we create more middle class families.
+That's how we create not just more millionaires or more billionaires, but how we create more middle-class families.

 That's how we've always grown the American economy from the bottom up.